moffzilla/vraDNS-action/README.md

 Please note that for actions imported from a ZIP package, the main function must also include the name of the script file that contains the entry point.
 For example, if your main script file is titled main.py and your entry point is handler (context, inputs), the name of the main function must be main.handler.

-You can select your prefered FaaS Provider
+You can select your prefered FaaS Provider or simply let vRA to do it for you by selecting "Auto"

 Save and Test your ABX Action